Saturday, June 30, 2007

 acknowledged famous Scottish artists the Glasgow Boys and the Colourists.
 There was a special exhibit on John Quinton Pringle, an optician/painter.
 One of his paintings was "Repairing the Bicycle" from 1889.

-There was an exhibit on mental health care in Glasgow, which acknowledged R. D. Laing, Scottis pop-shrink, who denounced normality and maintained that schizophrenia was a "break-through" rather than "break-down."
+There was an exhibit on mental health care in Glasgow, which acknowledged R. D. Laing, Scottish pop-shrink, who denounced normality and maintained that schizophrenia was a "break-through" rather than "break-down."
 Nearby was an exhibit on sectarianism and another on violence against women.
 It displayed a bridle from the 1600s used to punish women for nagging or gossiping, preventing them from speaking.
 In present times a woman is killed every three days in the UK by a partner or ex-partner.
 Another women-oriented exhibit was titled, "Woman Adored, Woman Adorned."
 An exhibit on the Scottish interest in American westerns was equally engaging.

 It was an exceptionally well-curated museum that had the usual fossils and vases and stuffed animals and sarcophagus to go along with many pertinent and fascinating subjects.
 It truly emphasized what a fascinating world we live in, while piquing one's curiosity to learn more.
 There were quite a few school groups walking through and receiving commentary from teachers and staff.
 Many exhibits were mounted down low at child's eye level.
 There were also two sets of railings on the stairways, one for adults and another for children.